randerous/surf/README.md

 this is for change the appstate to 1:restart
 	--0: running 1: restart, 2:waiting, 4: initialazing

-MsgId
+## global MsgId
 for all events, msgid is same, but different evtID
 	now set msgId 0 for type event,
 	RestartAPP cmd is set to 0 for evtID for implementing route table we should cut msgId into three classes
-MsgId 0: for event
+### MsgId 0: for event
+eventType: DEBUG:0x1,INFORMATION:0x2,ERROR:0x4,CRITICAL:0x8,

 MsgId 1: for core app's msg
 MsgId 2: for sample app's msg